Aridhia-Open-Source/shiny-demo-genome-viewer/README.md

 git clone https://github.com/aridhia/demo-genome-viewer
 ```

-Open the .Rproj file in RStudio and use `runApp()` to start the app.
+1. Open the .Rproj file in RStudio
+2. Run the `dependencies.R` script to install all the packages required by the app
+3. Use `runApp()` to start the app.

 #### Deploying to the workspace

 1. Create a new mini-app in the workspace called "genome-viewer"" and delete the folder created for it
 2. Download this GitHub repo as a .ZIP file, or clone the repository and zip all the files
 3. Upload the .ZIP file to the workspace and upzip it inside a folder called "genome-viewer"
-4. Run the `dependencies.R` script to install all the packages required by the app
+4. Run the `dependencies.R` and `load_data.R` allocated inside the `code` folder to install all the packages and load all the data required by the app
 5. Run the app in your workspace

 For more information visit https://knowledgebase.aridhia.io/article/how-to-upload-your-mini-app/